Tsubasa Makoto: Career

 After making her Takarazuka debut as the lead in Le Grand Meaulnes at the Takarazuka Bow Hall in 1993, Tsubasa was transferred to the Moon Troupe.
 There she established herself as a male star, a otoyaku.
+Of this time Tsubasa has said:

+When I was able to move to Tsukigumi, part of me was glad because I thought I’d have a clean slate.
+I was optimistic about the thought of ascending from my life on the edge that I’d been living up until that point, but the edge of the cliff remained the edge of the cliff (haha).
+At first, getting used to a new troupe is really hard.
+You don’t fit in with that troupe, but you can’t go back to your old one, so it’s complicated.

-For over a year, she also continued to play female roles, including Scarlett in Gone with the Wind and Jackie in Me and My Girl.
+For over a year, she also continued to play female roles (musumeyaku), including Scarlett O'Hara in Gone with the Wind and Jaquie in Me and My Girl.

 In 1997, following the retirement of her predecessor, Kuze Seika, Tsubasa was appointed top star of the Moon Troupe in El Dorado.
 This was the first time in 24 years since Otakiko took the top star position in 1973 that someone from another troupe had become a top star.

 When Fuka left the company in 1999, Tsubasa welcomed Rei Dan as her new partner.
 She performed in China and improvised in Luna - Message of the Moon, and appeared on many TV shows such as THE Yoru mo Hippare.
 In 2001, she left the company after the Grand Theater performance of Sonata of Love/ESP! (due to scheduling conflicts, the Tokyo performance came first and the Grand Theater performance came later).

-While with the troupe, Tsubasa performed in the opening performances of two theaters: the Takarazuka 1000days Theater and the Tokyo Takarazuka Theater.
+While with the troupe, Tsubasa performed in the opening performances of two theaters: the Takarazuka 1000days and the Tokyo Takarazuka Theaters.

 She continues to appear on Japanese television programs, mainly variety shows, as a singer and actress.